Funeral Directors Category: London

 What each family wants.
 And personal, compassionate care, both for the bereaved and for the person whose body they are caring for – they treat every person with the utmost respect for their dignity and modesty, even though they are no longer alive.

-- Your first call will be answered by Hasina, Allistair, Sarah, Andrea or Samantha.
+- Your first call will be answered by Allistair or Hasina.

 - Home visits – Yes.
 They will offer to visit the same day.